 Are there courses that work on my phone or iPad?

 Yes.
 Virtually all the online video courses are available for mobile devices.
-Look for the [Mobile Ready] at the end of the course title in the catalog.
-All of our Live Webcasts will be available on your iPhone or iPad (You will need to download the Mediasite app from the app store to play them).
-Android devices should be able to view them after they have been saved to Online Video format (Usually within 15 - 30 minutes after the live webcast is over) as well as play all the content marked as [MobileReady].
+Most of our Live Webcasts will be available on your iPhone or iPad (You may need to download the Mediasite app from the app store to play them).
+Android devices should be able to view them after they have been saved to Online Video format (Usually within 15 - 30 minutes after the live webcast is over).

 The Online Interactive and the Online Game courses have an app that will play those courses on your ipad.

 Almost all Tennessee lawyers have an account on the TBA website.
 Exceptions would be new lawyers to the practice of law in TN.
 If you don't know your username or password, you can request a reset of those items by entering your email address.
 If you no longer have access to that email address or the system cannot find your email address, email us to email@example.com or call 615-383-7421.

 Are all of the TBA's classes accredited?

 All of the TBA's classes are accredited in Tennessee.Exceptions